PHILOSOPHY PATHWAYS ISSN 2043-0728

 3. F. M. Cornford, Plato's Theory of Knowledge (1935), p.30.

-4. For a fuller elucidation of this view, see my "Philosophy as Prophecy",
+4. For a fuller elucidation of this view, see my "Philosophy as Prophecy", available on my Website.

 (c) D. R. Khashaba 2005